Resources for a Great Life

 OPTION 2 (Rice Cooker Method)

 Put everything in the rice cooker.
 Add the water and let cook its course.
-It usually shuts itself off in about

 20 minutes.
 The consistency is generally soft and the mushy side.